davetron5000/naildrivin5.com/_posts/2019-09-03-leaving-stitch-fix.md

 ## Why leave?

 I joined Stitch Fix [in Feb 2013](https://naildrivin5.com/blog/2013/02/19/stitch-fix-slash.html) as the third engineer.
-In that team, the team grew to over 200 people, the company grew to become a public, profitable, intentional business, and I learned a *ton* about a lot of things.
+In that time, the team grew to over 200 people, the company grew to become a public, profitable, intentional business, and I learned a *ton* about a lot of things.
 I certainly got more than six years' experience out my time there.

 I also was fortunate enough to grow with the company.
 I started as a lead engineer, writing code.
 I eventually became a manager of a team, then a director managing multiple teams, before settling into a chief architect and